 Second, discuss each verse in the Bible Lesson using the Scripture Handout.
 The class leader or teacher can add to the discussion using the International Bible Study Commentary provided on this website.
 Consider what each verse says and what each verse means personally.
 After discussing each verse, read the International Bible Lesson handout and/or give one to each class member (consider using the Bulletin size for printing out and the large size for the visually impaired).

-Third, discuss the Questions for Discussion and Thinking Further that are available on the International Bible Lesson handout, and the International Bible Lessons Commentary.
+Third, discuss the Questions for Discussion and Thinking Further that are available on the International Bible Lesson handout, and the International Bible Study Commentary.
 Use the Teacher Discussion Study Hints to help with discussion.
 The Teacher Discussion Study Hints are also available on each Bible Version page.

 Discuss each Week's Bible Lesson with Other Teachers and Students.

-The International Bible Lessons Commentary includes free easy-print Bible Lesson Commentaries in five Bible translations: King James Version [KJV], New American Standard Bible [NASB], English Standard Version [ESV], New Revised Standard Version [NRSV], and New International Version [NIV].
-Easy-print Large Print Editions of the above commentaries in all five translations!
-The Audio Edition of the International Bible Lessons Commentary can help those with visual impairments and those who listen in an easy chair or while traveling.
-The Contents tab contains the list of All Commentaries by Bible Book.
+The International Bible Study Commentary includes free easy-print Bible Lesson Commentaries in three Bible translations: King James Version [KJV], New American Standard Bible [NASB], and New Revised Standard Version [NRSV].The Audio Edition of the International Bible Study Commentary can help those with visual impairments and those who listen in an easy chair or while traveling.
 You can also access these websites and other Bible and book resources from www.ouosu.com.